Mikaela/mikaela.github.io/_posts/2017-01-03-matrix-getting-support.md

     * Not to be confused with `#freenode_#weechat:matrix.org` which is for the WeeChat IRC client itself.

+And while they are not clients, I think they should be mentioned:

+* `#e2e:matrix.org` for End-to-end crypto in Matrix
+* `#megolm:matrix.org` for end-to-end-encryption test
+    * Main address not set, so I am using the matrix.org one.

 ## Bridges & Integrations

 Room for 3rd party network bridging in general is `#bridges:matrix.org`